wbuz24/grad-research/resources/markdown/GEM5-ISSUES.md

 If you fail to see benchmark results / expected outputs on the terminal when running FS, it is possible that the [init script](https://www.gem5.org/documentation/gem5-stdlib/x86-full-system-tutorial) was never called.
 First, ensure that the script has executable permissions.

+### Memory Encryption Engine
+If you are struggling with getting expected output regarding the Memory Encryption Engine, but the simulation is completing without error - it is possible that you are not using a TIMING cpu type.
+If you are running ATOMIC, you will not perform any secure memory.

 ## Unsolved Issues

 ### Full-System